 Do you know that we CAN get rid of it?

 This is the key to it all right here, my friends:

 Do you know you can ask Jesus to wash you clean from sin’s awful stain?

 Do you know this is what He came to earth to do?
-That little baby we’re celebrating right now?
+That little baby we celebrate at Christmas?